Jermain Defoe: Coaching career

 On 12 August 2022, Defoe returned to Tottenham Hotspur as club ambassador and an academy coach.
 Appointed as coach of the under-18's, Defoe said he aims to inspire more black coaches and managers.
 He left the role in July 2024 to concentrate on a managerial career.

+On 29 March 2026, Defoe was appointed manager of National League club Woking.
+On 23 July 2026, just over two weeks before the start of the 2026–27 season, Woking announced the departure of Defoe.
+He left the club after just six league matches in charge, having recorded two wins.

 Personal life

 Defoe is a practising Roman Catholic.
-In 2017 he adopted a vegan diet in order to prolong his football career.
-He is teetotal.
+He is a pescetarian and teetotal.

 On 24 April 2009, his 26-year-old half-brother, Jade Defoe, died of head injuries following an assault in Leytonstone, London.
 On 7 June 2012, his father, Jimmy Defoe, died after a long battle with throat cancer.
 Defoe was with the England squad ahead of UEFA Euro 2012 at the time, and returned home from Poland upon receiving the news, but rejoined the squad on 9 June, two days before the opening match and played against France as a 77th-minute substitute.

 Whilst playing for Sunderland, Defoe befriended Bradley Lowery, a terminally-ill six-year-old fan with neuroblastoma, describing their relationship as the "highlight of his season".
 Lowery was named 'Child of Courage' at the Pride of North East Awards in May 2017; Defoe attended the award ceremony, saying, "As a person he has changed me because of what he's going through at such a young age".
 Lowery died on 7 July 2017, at the age of 6.

 Defoe was appointed an Officer of the Order of the British Empire (OBE) in the 2018 Birthday Honours for services to the Jermain Defoe Foundation, a charitable foundation he founded in 2013.

+Streetball career

+He scored a hattrick in his debut game for 5iveguys fc and led them to a 10-7 victory over rivals MFC even though in a controvesial ruling a penalty goal he scored was disallowed.
+By scoring a hat trick he triggered a clause in his contract to receive unspecified goodies.